-If it works for you, then you can start hunting for that wheat farmer and your own mill, but first read this page on real and fake bread.
+If it works for you then you can start hunting for that wheat farmer and your own mill; but first read this page on real and fake bread.

-When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.
+When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,